Supplementary reporting items

 Through our Public Interest Disclosure Procedure, we are committed to encouraging and facilitating disclosure, in the public interest, of information about substantial risks to public health, safety or the environment, or about corruption, misconduct and maladministration in public administration.

-There were no new allegations of fraud, corruption, misconduct or maladministration substantiated or reported to the Office for Public Integrity or the Independent Commission Against Corruption South Australia in 2023-24.
+SA Water reports requisite allegations of fraud, corruption, misconduct or maladministration to the Office for Public Integrity or the Independent Commission Against Corruption, South Australia and acts in accordance with their advice, while maintaining statutorily required confidentiality.

 Our enterprise risk management approach is aligned with the South Australian Government Risk Management Guide and the principles of risk management as set out in the international risk management standard ISO 31000:2018 Risk Management – Guidelines.

-Our Customer Care Centre is the first point of contact for all customer feedback and our customer advocate team manages responses for all escalated complaints and investigations.
-Across these 2 teams, we continue to proactively identify improvements to the feedback management processes across our business.
+Our Customer Care Centre is the first point of contact for all customer feedback, and our Customer Advocate team manages responses for all escalated complaints and investigations.
+Across these 2 teams, we continue to proactively identify improvements to the feedback management processes across our organisation.

-All forms of organisational feedback, including complaints, are valued and help us to build customer trust and confidence as well as improve our performance in delivering excellent customer experiences.
+All forms of organisational feedback, including complaints, are valued and help us to build customer trust and confidence and deliver excellent customer experiences.

-In 2023-24, we received a total of 3,198 complaints.
-This equated to 3.94 complaints per 1,000 customers, which is higher than the 3.55 complaints per 1,000 customers received in 2022-23.
+In 2024-25, we received 3,631 complaints.
+This equated to 4.3 complaints per 1,000 customers, which was higher than the 3.8 complaints per 1,000 customers received in 2023-24.
 This increase was driven by our continued commitment to improving complaint recognition and capture, including broader training for our people in complaint management.
-The increase continues to be viewed as a positive indication of our improvement and has not been identified as a specific trend or operational issue at this time.
+We continue to view this increase as a positive indication of our improvement and have not identified a specific trend or operational issue at this time.

-A total of 281 complaints on a range of issues were escalated to the Energy and Water Ombudsman of South Australia (EWOSA) for review in 2023-24.
-This was an increase from 184 complaints in 2022-23.
-The highest complaint type escalated to EWOSA remains, costs incurred for high water use, which has remained a consistent trend over the past 3 years.
+A total of 297 complaints on a range of issues were escalated to the Energy and Water Ombudsman of South Australia (EWOSA) for review in 2024-25.
+This was an increase from 219 complaints in 2023-24.
+The largest number of complaint type escalated to EWOSA were related to costs incurred for high water use, which has been a consistent trend over the past 3 years.

 We continue to review our processes, strive for best practice guidelines and improve our recognition and capture of customer complaints at first contact.
 This work is designed to collect insights for our business and improve our overall customer experience.